-Asturias languished in certain obscurity for centuries, and it’s impossible to say exactly when Lastres was founded.
+Asturias languished in absolute obscurity for centuries, and it’s impossible to say precisely when Lastres was founded.
 What we do know is that in 722, a de facto independent kingdom was established in Asturias, called the Regnum Asturoum.

 Yet it was not until 943 that Lastres was mentioned in an official document.
-History records that King Ramiro II of Leon donated funds to the Catholic parishes of Asturias, including Santa Maria de Sabada, which was Lastres initial title.
+History records that King Ramiro II of Leon donated funds to the Catholic parishes of Asturias, including Santa Maria de Sabada, which was Lastre’s original title.
 Right up until the 17th century, local fishermen were expected to pay a tribute towards the upkeep of the church, which stands intact today.

-In the 14th century Lastres and the Asturias region was integrated into the Kingdom of Spain – many of the era’s greatest explorers, sailors and aristocrats came from the region, and played a vital role in the Spanish court.
-However, Lastres’ true golden era was in the 17th century, when the village’s reputation as a major fishing center really exploded and vast fleets were built to harness the plentiful Atlantic bounty.
-A thriving industry supplied the markets of Castile y Leon and many fine mansions were built during this period.
+In the 14th century, Lastres and the Asturias region was integrated into the Kingdom of Spain – many of the era’s greatest explorers, sailors, and aristocrats came from the area and played a vital role in the Spanish court.
+However, Lastres’ true golden age was in the 17th century, when the village’s reputation as a major fishing center exploded, and vast fleets were built to harness the plentiful Atlantic bounty.
+A thriving industry supplied the markets of Castile y Leon, and many elegant mansions were constructed during this period.

 During the 18th century Bourbon dynasty and so-called ‘Age of Enlightenment,’ Asturias was one of the great centers of learning and produced several notable thinkers and reformers during the period.
 In 1757, the famous church of Santa Maria de Sabada was constructed, which was subsequently declared a monument in 1992 and is today one of the prettiest in northern Spain.

-Asturias would continue to play a defining role in the major events of the 20th century, not least the Spanish Civil War.
+Asturias would continue to play a defining role in the significant events of the 20th century, not least the Spanish Civil War.
 In 1934, local miners initiated a strike against the incoming far-right Christian government, the Spanish Confederation of the Autonomous Right (CEDA), which developed into a major revolutionary uprising against conservative forces.
-At one point the revolutionaries controlled the region’s capital, Oviedo, and it seemed like they would consolidate their hold over the region.
+At one point, the revolutionaries controlled the region’s capital, Oviedo, and it seemed like they would consolidate their hold over the area.
 However, General Francisco Franco put down the rebellion, killing many Asturians in the process.

-His death in 1975 heralded a new era of prosperity and hope for the citizens of Lastres, and indeed for the people of Spain.
-The region was granted autonomous status in 1981 and since the early 1980s, Asturias has gone from strength to strength.
+Franco’s death in 1975 heralded a new era of prosperity and hope for the citizens of Lastres, and indeed for the people of Spain.
+The region was granted autonomous status in 1981, and since the early 1980s, Asturias has gone from strength to strength.